 Each week a multiple-choice, on-line quiz will be posted on myCR.
 Variations of the quiz questions will also appear on the midterm exams.
 Note that the questions may be slightly different, so read exam the questions carefully.
-Each on-line quiz is worth 10 points.
+Each on-line quiz is worth 10 points for a total of 100 points.